baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-CentOS.md

 **For more details, please see the [official documentation](https://docs.docker.com/install/).**

-### Install Python2.7 and Python runtime dependency package
+### Install Python and Python runtime dependency package

-OpenEdge provides Python Runtime, which supports running code written in Python2.7.
-If you run OpenEdge in **native process mode**, you **MUST** firstly install Python2.7 and the package actually use.
+OpenEdge provides Python Runtime, which supports running code written in Python2.7 and Python3.
+If you run OpenEdge in **native process mode**, you **MUST** firstly install Python3 and the package actually use.
 But, If you plan to start in **docker container mode**, you do not need to perform the following steps.

 Execute the following command to check the installed version of Python: